pubnub/pubnub-api/socket.io/README.md

 ## New and Simplifed Features with Socket.IO on PubNub

 + Enhanced User Tracking Presence Events (join, leave).
-+ Get Counts of Active User per Connection.
++ Get Counts of Active Users per Connection.
 + Socket level Events (connect, disconnect, reconnect).
 + Multiplexing many channels on one socket.
 + Smart Broadcasting (broadcast with auto-recovery on failure).
 + Disconnect from a Channel.
 + Acknowledgements of Message Receipt.
 + Stanford Crypto Library with AES Encryption.
++ Server Side Events.
-+ Geo Data with Latitude/Longitude. [comming soon]
++ Geo Data with Latitude/Longitude. [beta]
 + Guaranteed Message Delivered Events. [comming soon]
 + Batching of Publishes (Send multiple messages at once). [comming soon]
 + Private Messaging. [comming soon]
-+ Server Side Events. [comming soon]

 ## How to use